jhpyle/docassemble/_docs/docker.md

 [Docker], you should learn about [Docker] by reading tutorials or watching videos.
-The documentation on this page assumes you are using the [Docker] command line interface, so it is recommended you learn about that, rather than the graphical interfaces that gloss over important details.
+The documentation on this page assumes you are using the [Docker] command line interface, so it is recommended you learn about that, rather than graphical interfaces or "container management" systems that gloss over important details.

 Here is a brief cheat sheet guide to the [Docker] commands, based on loose real-world analogies: